Anwar8/Blaze/notes/journal.md

 ## Known Bugs
 - [ ] Unable to factorise matrix - this happens for the Plastic Cantilever test where it takes multiple runs to correctly proceed.
 - [ ] "could not find item with id 1 in vector."
 Occurs occasionally, and prevents running the model.
-As with the matrix factorisation, this resolves after running a couple of times.
+As with the matrix factorisation, this resolves after running a couple of times. **Potentially fixed on 8 December by rewriting `get_id_iterator` in `basic_utilities.hpp`**

 ## Journal